-We will have a limited number of one-and-a-half-sized stalls (called "1.5" sized) at focal points in the space, such as the ends of the central blocks, which are reserved for makers who can demonstrate a craft onsite - weaving, spinning, leatherwork, macrame, yarn crafts, drawing, whittling, jewellery-making, etc. Our Showcase Makers will be featured on posters, blog and Social Media posts, and will receive their own permanent profile page on this website.
+At our larger venues, we have a limited number of large stalls at focal points in the space, such as the ends of the central blocks, which are reserved for makers who can demonstrate a craft onsite - weaving, spinning, leatherwork, macrame, yarn crafts, drawing, whittling, jewellery-making, etc. Our Showcase Makers will be featured on posters, blog and Social Media posts, and will receive their own permanent profile page on this website.

 What happens after I apply?

 IMMEDIATELY You will receive an emailed copy of your application form as an automated confirmation of receipt.
 If you do not receive immediate confirmation, please email us urgently - you may have made an error in your email address entry, and will not receive further communications.
 You can edit your application form yourself, too.